mkyl/QuasiStableColors.jl/docs/src/index.md

 # Quasi-Stable Coloring
 *Graph compression for performant approximations*

-QuasiStableColors.jl is a library that enables compressing graphs.
-The compression is lossy, meaning that not all edges are preserved.
-The compressed graphs are computed using an algorithm called *quasi-stable coloring*, introduced in the paper...
+QuasiStableColors.jl is a library for compressing graphs and approximating graph algorithms.
+The compressed graphs are computed using an algorithm called *quasi-stable coloring*, which results in a much smaller graph while preserving its key properties.
+This approach is introduced in the research paper "Quasi-stable Coloring for Graph Compression."

+A major advantage of this approach is that many algorithms can be computed directly on the compressed graph, *without needing decompression*.
+This results in an effective approximation of many graph algorithms.
+Applications implemented in this library are:
+ - Betweenness centrality
+ - Maximum-flow/minimum-cut
+ - Linear optimization
 ## Citation Format
 If you use this algorithm, we ask that you cite our paper:
 ```